 For a description of certain legal and regulatory proceedings affecting us, please review Notes 3 and 9 to our Interim Financial Statements, "Business - -- Regulation" and " -- Environmental Matters" in Item 1 of the CERC Corp.
-Form 10-K, Item 3 of the CERC Corp.
+Form 10-K, "Legal Proceedings" in Item 3 of the CERC Corp.
 Form 10-K and Notes 3, 9(c) and (d) to the CERC Corp.
 10-K Notes, each of which is incorporated herein by reference.

 ITEM 6.
-EXHIBITS AND REPORTS ON FORM 8-K
+EXHIBITS